SkyflowFoundry/snowflake_functions/snowflake_native_app_detokenization/README.md

 > [!CAUTION]
 > Work in progress.
 Not officially supported by Skyflow or Snowflake.
-Consider this alpha software which may have issues.
+Consider this beta software which may have issues.

 # Skyflow Native App